budzianowski/opengvl/README.md

 ---

-## VLM Input, Output, and Few-Shot Learning
+## VLM Input, Output, and Few-Shot Inference

 Each prediction uses:
 1) A prompt constructed from a template (e.g., `configs/prompts/concise.yaml`) plus dataset-specific instructions.